MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 :::code language="csharp" source="~/../botbuilder-samples/samples/csharp_dotnetcore/adaptive-dialog/01.multi-turn-prompt/Dialogs/RootDialog.cs" range="15-18,38,134":::

 At this point the dialog won't yet respond to the user.
-You can add the following trigger to the dialog to let it respond.
+You can add a trigger to the dialog (in the constructor) to let it respond.
+Here is a sample trigger.

 ```csharp
 Triggers = new List<OnCondition>{